samiralam/rules-compendium/docs/phb/3-character-classes/wizard.md

 #### Level 6: Expert Divination

 Casting Divination spells comes so easily to you that it expends only a fraction of your spellcasting efforts.
 When you cast a Divination spell using a level 2+ spell slot, you regain one expended spell slot.
-The slot you regain must be of a level lower than the slot you expended and can’t be higher than level 5.
+The slot you regain must be of a level lower than the slot you expended and can't be higher than level 5.

 #### Level 10: The Third Eye

 You can increase your powers of perception.
 As a Bonus Action, choose one of the following benefits, which lasts until you start a [Short](/sources/dnd/free-rules/rules-glossary#ShortRest) or [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).
-You can’t use this feature again until you finish a Short or Long Rest.
+You can't use this feature again until you finish a Short or Long Rest.

 ***Darkvision.*** You gain [Darkvision](/sources/dnd/free-rules/rules-glossary#Darkvision) with a range of 120 feet.